-Philips envisions that 2020 will be the year of Ambilight.
-60% of their TV sales are Ambilight sets and they’re hungry to build upon that number.
+Philips envisions that 2020 is going to be the year of Ambilight.
+60% of their TV sales are Ambilight sets, and the company is hungry to build on its success.

-Philips’ celebrated P5 picture engine is back.
+Philips’ P5 picture engine is back once again.
 The 4th gen P5 addresses the five pillars Philips believes are paramount to picture quality – source perfection, sharpness, colour, contrast and motion.
-The P5 engine will feature across the range, but only the top-range OLED TVs will get the P5 with built-in AI.
-The rest of the range has to make do with the ‘dumb’ P5 engine.
+The P5 engine will feature across the range, but only the top-range OLED TVs get the P5 with built-in AI.

-The red carpet is being rolled out for sound quality too.
-The collaboration between Philips and Bowers & Wilkins continues, with more TVs the recipient of B&W’s audio expertise.
-The upcoming 9435 and 9235 LED TVs will be getting a similar speaker enclosure to the one seen on last year’s OLED+934.
+The collaboration between Philips and Bowers & Wilkins continues, and more TVs will be receiving B&W’s audio expertise.
+The 9435 and 9235 LED TVs will be getting a similar speaker enclosure as the one seen on the OLED+934.

-Beneath the 9435, 9235 and 9005 is the Performance series.
-The Performance series aims to strike a balance between performance and value, and as such they’ll carry a breadth of the features – including Dolby Vision, HDR10+ and voice control – as well as be available in more sizes, making this series more accommodating to living rooms.
+Beneath the 9435, 9235 and 9005 comes the Performance series.
+The Performance series aims to strike a balance between performance and price and as such they’ll carry a number of features – Dolby Vision, HDR10+ and voice control – seen on more expensive TVs.
+They’ll also come in more sizes, making the Performance series more accommodating to living rooms.